Frequently Asked Questions

 What trainers do I need for PE?

-What are learning habit?
+What are learning habits?
 What is a correction?

-Please refer to page 13 of the family handbook for detailed information regarding learning habits and corrections.
+Please refer to the Family Handbook for detailed information regarding learning habits and corrections.

 What calculator do I need for maths?